 Narrow Band Orthogonal Frequency Division Multiplexing (TVWS-NB-OFDM) PHY

-802.15.4m TVWS devices are expected to operate indoors and outdoors at frequencies from 54 to 862 MHz.
+IEEE 802.15.4m TVWS devices are expected to operate indoors and outdoors at frequencies from 54 MHz to 862 MHz.
 Frequency availability varies by location and time.
 Frequency management is done using centralized coordination databases.
-Regulatory authorities have established operating and access rules in North America, EU, UK, parts or Asia and other regions.
+Regulatory authorities have established operating and access rules in North America, EU, UK, parts of Asia, and other regions.

 The frequency band and transmit power limits available in TVWS operation typically allow radio range up to several kilometers.
-802.15.4m leverages features of 802.15.4, such as narrow band channelization, inherently low duty cycles, and favorable coexistence characteristics enable scalability to large network topologies.
-For example in some regions the TVWS channel allocation is made in 6 to 8 MHz per TVWS channels, which using 802.15.4m narrow band PHYs allows for many PHY channels to be used in a single TVWS channel which enables support for high device density.
-The 802.15.4 MAC security features may be used to meet the confidentiality requirements imposed in some regulatory domains for exchange of channel availability information.
+IEEE Std 802.15.4m leverages features of IEEE Std 802.15.4, such as narrow band channelization, inherently low duty cycles, and favorable coexistence characteristics, which enable scalability to large network topologies.
+For example in some regions the TVWS channel allocation is made in 6 MHz to 8 MHz per TVWS channels, which, by using IEEE 802.15.4m narrow band PHYs, allows for many PHY channels to be used in a single TVWS channel enabling support for high device density.
+The IEEE 802.15.4 MAC security features may be used to meet the confidentiality requirements imposed in some regulatory domains for exchange of channel availability information.

-802.15.4m PHYs provide features to improve link reliably such as forward error correction, multiple modulation and coding schemes as well as existing features of the standard such as 32-bit frame check sequence, and acknowledged frame exchange with automatic retransmission.
+IEEE 802.15.4m PHYs provide features to improve link reliably such as forward error correction, multiple modulation, and coding schemes as well as existing features of the standard such as 32-bit frame check sequence, and acknowledged frame exchange with automatic retransmission.

-802.11af (TVHT)
+IEEE Std 802.11af (TVHT)

-With the global transition to Digital TV (DTV), sub-Gigahertz RF spectrum is becoming available, much of it for unlicensed, license exempt and/or lightly licensed use.
-802.11af made the necessary MAC and PHY changes to enable 802.11 products to take advantage of this additional spectrum.
-In the US, this represents a reconsideration of FCC regulations - the November 2008 FCC Part 15 Subpart H Television Band Devices rules; Ofcom (UK) is in the process of making this Digital Dividend band available, and the EU has conducted a consultation on the TV band.
+With the global transition to Digital TV (DTV), sub-GHz RF spectrum is becoming available, much of it for unlicensed, license exempt and/or lightly licensed use.
+IEEE Std 802.11af made the necessary MAC and PHY changes to enable IEEE 802.11 products to take advantage of this additional spectrum.
+In the US, this represents a reconsideration of FCC regulations—the November 2008 FCC Part 15 Subpart H Television Band Devices rules; Ofcom (UK) is in the process of making this Digital Dividend band available, and the EU has conducted a consultation on the TV band.
 Other regulatory domains are expected to follow.
-The project will adapt to changes in the regulations, as they progress.
+The project will adapt to changes in the regulations as they progress.
 It is in the best interest of users and the industry to strive for a level of coexistence between wireless systems in the TVWS bands.
-IEEE 802.11af provides mechanisms for coexistence with other systems.
-One approach is a common coexistence mechanism (IEEE 802.19.1) that may be used by other TVWS systems; other approaches are also possible.
+IEEE Std 802.11af provides mechanisms for coexistence with other systems.
+One approach is a common coexistence mechanism (IEEE Std 802.19.1) that may be used by other TVWS systems; other approaches are also possible.

-802.22
+IEEE Std 802.22

-The IEEE 802.22 (Wi-FAR™) Standard on Cognitive Radio based Wireless Regional Area Networks (WRAN) takes advantage of the favorable transmission characteristics of the VHF and UHF TV bands to provide broadband wireless access over a large area with a range of 10 - 30 km from the transmitter.
+The IEEE 802.22 (Wi-FAR™) Standard on Cognitive Radio based Wireless Regional Area Networks (WRAN) takes advantage of the favorable transmission characteristics of the VHF and UHF TV bands to provide broadband wireless access over a large area with a range of 10−30 km from the transmitter.
 Hence each IEEE 802.22 Base Station can potentially provide a typical coverage over 300 sq km and in some cases, up to 900 sq. km.